brbasnet/mandalaR/README.md

 # mandalaR

-Public-facing documentation for **Mandala**, an R mixed-model framework for plant breeding and quantitative genetics.
+Comprehensive documentation for **Mandala**, an R mixed-model framework for plant breeding and quantitative genetics.

 ## About Mandala